oatpp/oatpp/README.md

 - [ApiClient-Demo](https://github.com/oatpp/example-api-client) - Example project of how-to use Retrofit-like client wrapper (ApiClient) and how it works.
 - [AsyncApi](https://github.com/oatpp/example-async-api) - Example project of how-to use asynchronous API for handling large number of simultaneous connections.
 - [CRUD](https://github.com/oatpp/example-crud) - Example project of how-to create basic CRUD endpoints.

+#### Databases

+- [MongoDB](https://github.com/oatpp/example-mongodb) - Example project how to work with MongoDB using [oatpp-mongo](https://github.com/oatpp/oatpp-mongo) mondule.
+Project is a web-service with basic CRUD and Swagger-UI.
 - [PostgreSQL](https://github.com/oatpp/example-postgresql) - Example of a production grade entity service storing information in PostgreSQL.
 With Swagger-UI and configuration profiles.

 #### WebSocket